Lesley Neuman: The First Touch Gentling Your Mustang $45.00

 Adventure & Personal Satisfaction Helping a wild horse transition from wild to best friend can be immensely meaningful and satisfying.
 Most people recall that their "first touch" - the first time their Mustang allowed them to touch the horse - as one of their peak life experiences.

-Clean Slate: A Mustang fresh off the range is "pure horse" - no one has taught him or her stuff that you will have to un-do.
-And by the time you are ready to ride, you will thoroughly know your horse.
+Clean Slate: A Mustang fresh off the range is "pure horse" - they come with no pre-existing baggage, no stuff that you will have to un-do.
+By the time you are ready to ride, you will thoroughly know your horse, and whatever he knows, you have taught him.

 Low Entry Price to Horse Ownership: $25 for a "re-assignment" horse, $125 standard adoption fee, $275 starting bid for saddle-trained; Due to widespread breed "snobbery" titled, well-trained Mustangs sell for a fraction of their equivalent with a pedigree.